| 1 | 2 | 3 | 4 | 5 | 6 | 7 | 8 | 9 | Next | |

 The music critic's role became extremely important for the music industry.
 Whether right or wrong, the critic often had the influence to cause rejection or acceptance of new works.
 Most innovative composers were constantly in conflict with critics.

 The teaching of music became an established profession.
 Many of the finest conservatories and music schools were founded during this era.
 Much pedagogical material for advanced students was published by the era’s best composers.
 At the amateur level, the publishing market was flooded with method books and "Easy and Brilliant" parlor solos for piano.
-The piano was the most important instrument of the era.
+The piano was the most important instrument of the era and a symbol of middle class achievement.

 Analytical Instructor 1826 | Benjamin Carr (1768-1831) | Sales of piano music, instruction books and piano were big business in the 19th century.